path-yu/web3-auto-checkBalance/README.md

 # 🪙 Account Balance Monitor

-该项目是一个基于 Node.js 的多链钱包余额监控器，支持定时检测账户余额变动并通过 Telegram 通知用户。它可以自动识别账户资产变动、识别新代币，并尝试匹配私钥。
+This project is a Node.js-based multi-chain wallet balance monitor.
+It periodically checks for changes in wallet balances and notifies the user via Telegram.
+It can detect balance changes, recognize newly received tokens, and attempt to match the private key for each token.

 ---

-## 📦 功能特性
+## 📦 Features

-- ✅ 自动从 OKX API 获取账户余额和资产
+- ✅ Automatically fetches account balances and token assets from OKX API
-- 🔀 随机化请求，避免触发风控
+- 🔀 Randomized request order to avoid triggering rate limits
-- 👥 支持多账户余额监听
+- 👥 Supports multiple account monitoring
-- 📈 检测余额变化（金额变动 > 1 USD）
+- 📈 Detects balance changes (greater than $1)
-- 🪙 检测新接收代币（价值 > 1 USD）
+- 🪙 Detects newly received tokens (value > $1)
-- 🔐 自动匹配代币地址对应的私钥
+- 🔐 Automatically matches private keys based on token address
-- 📬 支持 Telegram 通知提醒
+- 📬 Sends Telegram notifications
-- 💾 使用 LowDB 持久化账户余额
+- 💾 Persists balance data using LowDB (local JSON)

----

-## 📁 项目结构